lgresista/SemiClassicalMC.jl/README.md

 # SemiClassicalMC
+Semi-classical MC solver for spin-valley models at quarter and half filling.
 ## Example
-See Example notebook in folder "example"
+For possible Hamiltonian and examples see notebook in folder "examples"